Appin (company): Legal campaign against media

+On the same day as the Delhi court injunction, the Indian Ministry of Home Affairs revoked the Overseas Citizenship of India (OCI) card of Raphael Satter, one of the Reuters journalists who reported the story, stating he had been "practising journalism without proper permission" and "maliciously creating adverse and biased opinion against Indian institutions in the international arena".
+Satter said he had received threats from individuals associated with Appin during his reporting, one of whom alluded to potential "diplomatic action" unless he abandoned his investigation.

-In February 2024, Wired reported that lawyers for Appin and a related entity called the Association for Appin Training Centers have filed lawsuits and made legal threats against more than a dozen news organisation.
-Appin sent emails demanding news site Techdirt and the organisation MuckRock which hosted some of the information Reuters relied on.
+In February 2024, Wired reported that lawyers for Appin and a related entity called the "Association for Appin Training Centers" have filed lawsuits and made legal threats against more than a dozen news organisations.
+Appin sent emails demanding that news site Techdirt and the organisation MuckRock, which hosted some of the information Reuters relied on, take down their content.
 The two sites denied that the injunction was binding on them.
 Other sites, such as the Lawfare blog, removed material based on the Reuters article.

-The Electronic Frontier Foundation (EFF) announced that they responded on behalf of Techdirt and MuckRock to legal threats made by Appin Training Centers.
-One of the arguments the EFF made in their letter to Appin is that the Indian court's order is unenforceable in U.S. courts because it conflicts with the First Amendment and Section 230 of the Communications Decency Act (47 U.S.C. § 230), as reinforced by the SPEECH Act (28 U.S.C. § 4102).
-The EFF also urged recipients of Indian gag orders to carefully evaluate their legitimacy.
+The Electronic Frontier Foundation (EFF) responded on behalf of Techdirt and MuckRock, arguing that the Indian court's order is unenforceable in U.S. courts because it conflicts with the First Amendment and Section 230 of the Communications Decency Act, as reinforced by the SPEECH Act.
+The EFF also argued that recipients of such orders should carefully evaluate their enforceability.

+In February 2024, two episodes of the American podcast Behind the Bastards about Khare were pulled from podcast platforms after the show received a legal threat; the episodes had avoided using Khare's name in their titles.

 The Reuters article was restored in October 2024, after the Delhi court rescinded its injunction on 3 October 2024, noting "the plaintiff has not been able to show any prima facie case to make interference in the process of journalism".
 The article is back online at its original location.

-On 21 November 2024, Reporters Without Borders (RSF) reported that works from at least 15 different media outlets had been modified or withdrawn as a result of a strategic lawsuit against public participation or a legal notice from Rajat Khare or Appin Training Centers, while posts praising Khare on self-published sites flooded the internet.
-Additionally, an Intelligence Online article was the subject of what Reporters Without Borders described as an "abusive DMCA takedown request".
+On 21 November 2024, Reporters Without Borders (RSF) reported that works from at least 15 different media outlets had been modified or withdrawn as a result of a strategic lawsuit against public participation or a legal notice from Khare or Appin Training Centers.
+RSF also found that numerous posts praising Khare appeared on platforms such as Medium, authored by accounts with generic names and AI-generated profile photos that commented on one another's content, in what RSF described as an attempt to "flood the Internet" and "drown out the troublesome investigations".
+Additionally, an Intelligence Online article was the subject of what RSF described as an "abusive DMCA takedown request".

+In March 2025, Satter petitioned the Delhi High Court to challenge the OCI revocation.
+During a November 2025 hearing, the court criticised the Ministry of Home Affairs for its documentation, with the judge stating that MHA officers had "completely distorted" the paperwork supporting the cancellation.